-Indicates the type of frame to look for incomming frames.
+- Indicates the type of frame to look for incoming frames.
 Possible frame types are:

-Any: The QCE will match all frame type.
+- Any: The QCE will match all frame type.

-Ethernet: Only Ethernet frames (with Ether Type 0x600-0xFFFF) are allowed.
+- Ethernet: Only Ethernet frames (with Ether Type 0x600-0xFFFF) are allowed.

-LLC: Only (LLC) frames are allowed
+- LLC: Only (LLC) frames are allowed

-LLC: Only (SNAP) frames are allowed.
+- LLC: Only (SNAP) frames are allowed.

+- IPv4: The QCE will match only IPV4 frames.

+- IPv6: The QCE will match only IPV6 frames.

+- Port :

-Indicates the list of ports configured with the QCE.
+- Indicates the list of ports configured with the QCE.

-Action :
+- Action :